Picture this...

 The goal of your sales email is to engage your prospect.
 You want to pique their interest.
 You want them to want to reply.

-If you’re using a sales engagement platform that is directly integrated with Gmail, you can easily include email enhancements such as one-click polls and surveys (handy for prospects who don’t feel like writing out a response), GIFs, and link previews that help with visualization and that make it easier for prospects to engage with your email.
+If you’re using a sales engagement platform connected to your inbox, you can easily add interactive widgets to your emails.
+These widgets include polls and surveys (handy for people who don’t want to write a response), GIFs, and link previews that help with visualization.

-Mixmax polls enable prospects and customers to reply with 1 click.
+Mixmax Polls enable prospects and customers to reply with one click.

 The less ambiguous you are with your email closing lines, the more likely it is that your prospect will want to reply.

 Show a clear path to action.
-Whether it’s with email enhancements (as mentioned before), or by including a one-liner that will get them to confirm that they are, in fact, interested.
+You can achieve this with interactive widgets (as shown earlier) or a one-liner that will get them to confirm they're interested.

 Make it obvious and easy to respond to.